katya-zossi/tmm-sensors/README.md

 reciprocity theorem and 'tutorials.ipynb' includes interactive examples for a multilayer stack in the Kretschmann configuration.

-The scripts have been tested in an enviroment with the following packages:
+The scripts have been tested in an environment with the following packages:
 * tmm 0.1.8
 * python 3.7.9
 * numpy 1.19.2